PART TEN: PAYMENTS AND COLLECTION

 Credit for foreign taxes

 207B.
-Foreign tax can be credited against Israel tax that applies in a tax year only if
+Foreign tax can be credited against Israel tax that applies in a tax year

 it was paid in the foreign state no later than 24 months after the end of that